Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 8. How Would You Coach A Very Experienced Teacher Resistant To Trying New Classroom Approaches?

-Simple answer: through active empathetic listening, you can find the common interest in the best for students.
+Example Answer: through active empathetic listening, you can find the common interest in the best for students.

 Begin by encouraging small adjustments in a partnership that is supportive and focused on the why prior to the what.
 Perhaps teaching them together or filming the lessons to highlight strengths prior to formal observation.
 Building trust starts with trust.